Presented November 30, 2012

 Tan Dun, director

-, on view August 18, 2012–January 6, 2013, which explores the rich interactions between pictorial and garden arts in China across more than one thousand years, featuring more than seventy paintings and contemporary photographs as well as ceramics, carved bamboo, lacquerware, metalwork, and textiles drawn from the Museum's collection.
+, on view August 18, 2012–January 6, 2013, which explored the rich interactions between pictorial and garden arts in China across more than one thousand years, featuring more than seventy paintings and contemporary photographs as well as ceramics, carved bamboo, lacquerware, metalwork, and textiles drawn from the Museum's collection.
 Chinese Gardens: Palace Pavilions, Scholars' Studios, Rustic Retreats